The Health Policy PhD students are listed alphabetically.

 Edward Gariba earned a BA in political science at the University of Ghana before coming to Canada where he earned two Master's degrees -- one in political science from Brock University and the other in public policy and administration from Carleton University.
 Before coming to McMaster, he worked as a policy analyst and researcher with the Canadian Federal Government in Ottawa, focusing on social policy domain.
 His research interests are focused on knowledge transfer and exchange in health care policymaking, and he plans to examine capacity building, use of research evidence and implementation issues in health care policymaking and reform in Africa.
 Gariba was supervised by John Lavis.
 Edward successfully defended his dissertation on July 9, 2015, which is titled: Clearinghouses targeted at improving use of research evidence in policymaking: Rationale, user testing and usage.
 Edward subsequently convocated on 20 November 2015.

 Denis Ako-Arrey obtained his Masters in Public Health from the University of Saskatchewan and his Masters in Health Administration from University of Montreal.
 Prior to the program he worked at the Public Health Branch of Correctional Services Canada as a Surveillance Analyst/Epidemiologist.
 He has also worked as a Research Associate/Teaching Assistant on various projects in different universities; University of Montreal, McGill University, University of Calgary and University of Saskatchewan.
 He completed an internship with the Ontario Ministry of Health and Long-Term Care where he worked as a Policy Analyst.
 Denis was successful in receiving KT Canada STIHR Fellowship for academic years 2012-2013 and 2013-2014.
 Current research interests resonate around using methodological and theoretical principles of knowledge translation science to design an instrument, AGREE for Health Systems (AGREE-HS) to direct the development, appraisal and reporting of evidence informed health system guidance.
 The goal is to design a new tool that will ultimately be used by local, national and international organizations/agencies with an interest and mandate in developing and implementing high quality guidelines on health systems.
 His supervisor was Melissa Brouwers.
-Denis successfully defended his dissertation titled: Designing a knowledge translation tool for the development, appraisal and reporting of health systems guidance, on July 23, 2015 and convocated on 20 November 2015.
+Denis successfully defended his dissertation, titled: Designing a knowledge translation tool for the development, appraisal and reporting of health systems guidance, on July 23, 2015 and convocated on 20 November 2015.
 He has since been providing his expertise as a Health Systems Consultant to the World Health Organization in Suriname.

 Leslie Malloy-Weir began with McMaster University's Health Policy PhD program in September 2009.
 Leslie is a successful recipient of a 3 year Social Science Humanities Research Council (SSHRC) award.
 Her current research and health policy interests are in the areas of health literacy and treatment decision making.
 Her faculty supervisor was Lisa Schwartz with the Department of Clinical Epidemiology and Biostatistics, Arnold L. Johnson Chair in Health Care Ethics, and Associate Member of the Department of Philosophy.
 Leslie is specifically looking at the conceptual and empirical relationships between patients' health literacy and patients' involvement in different forms of treatment decision making.
 Leslie is also looking at the evidence that both supports, and does not support, beliefs underlying federal-level legislation promoting the implementation of shared decision making in the United States.
-Leslie successfully defended her dissertation titled: Definitions of health literacy and numeracy and their relevance for patient-physician communication and treatment decision making in the medical encounter, on August 25, 2015, then subsequently convocated on November 20, 2015.
-Leslie is now focusing on her Post-Doc at the University of Saskatchewan.
+Leslie successfully defended her dissertation, titled: Definitions of health literacy and numeracy and their relevance for patient-physician communication and treatment decision making in the medical encounter, on August 25, 2015, then subsequently convocated on November 20, 2015.
+Leslie is holding a Post-Doc position at the University of Saskatchewan.

 Junying Zhao obtained a Master's degree in public health from Harvard University supported by the United States Presidential Scholarship.
 She conducted consultancy and internship in forecasting health expenditures for the World Bank and the World Health Organization.
 She was also a research fellow at the Dana-Farber Cancer Institute and the National Institute of Injury Prevention with the Ministry of Health in Mexico.
 Zhao also earned a Medical degree and a Master's degree in biochemistry and molecular biology in China before moving to North America.
 She was in the economics stream and her supervisor was Jeremiah Hurley.
 Junying has been using her interdisciplinary training in health and economics to extend endogenous growth theory and to explore theories in welfare economics.
 Her primary research interests include health expenditure (empirical, health economics), health capital and growth (theoretical, economic growth), and social choice theory (theoretical, welfare economics).
 Junying successfully defended her dissertation, titled: Three Essays in Welfare and Health Economics: social choice, health capital and health expenditure, on September 18, 2015 and convocated on November 20, 2015.
 Presently, Junying is a PhD candidate at the Institute for Mathematical Behavioral Sciences at UCI.